Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Q Kimono vs yukata vs hakama — what’s the difference?

 Kimono = formal, silk, all seasons.
 Yukata = casual summer version, light cotton, worn at festivals.
 Hakama = over-layer worn on top of kimono.
 So: yukata is casual, kimono is formal, hakama is the formal over-layer.
+For a full side-by-side breakdown, see our complete guide to the difference between a kimono and a yukata.

 Q Is hakama male or female?